Types of Degrees Historic Preservation Majors Are Getting

 Online Historic Preservation Programs

-In the 2018-2019 academic year, 75 schools offered some type of historic preservation program.
+In 2018-2019, 75 schools offered a historic preservation program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|